 Plan Your Video Like Your Business Depends on It (Because it Does)

-Figure out your #1 goal for the video.
+Start with your #1 goal for your video.
 Are you selling?
 Educating?
 Entertaining?
 Whatever, your goal is, write that down because your video needs to focus on that one singular goal.
-They way you script a selling video is way different than the way you script an informative video.
+That’s because scripting a selling video and scripting an informative video are different (check out how to write a video script here).

 An informative video is different.
-The goal of this kind of video is education.
+The goal of this kind of video is education and it will answer “how”, “what” and “why” questions.
 Think of tutorial videos.
 You don’t watch them to be sold on how good a product is, you watch them to learn how to use something.
 This kind of video requires more detail and explanation of features instead of why a product or service will change your life.

 - What’s a healthy diet?